Jordan-Morris20/pnp-data-science-cookiecutter/{{cookiecutter.repo_name}}/01_development/scripts/README.md

 # Scripts

-Put your standalone scripts (Python and bash) here.
+Put your standalone scripts here.
+When you are finished developing them, move them to the package folder ({{ cookiecutter.package_name }}).